The Remarkables Ski Field is a training ground for important pooches

 Queenstown local Brad Saville spends each winter patrolling the Remarkables Ski Area.
 At the end of the 2018 ski season, Brad decided he would like to add a new member to the patrolling team and so, after going through the process to being approved as an avalanche dog handler, he found his perfect pup - Bomber, a curly-haired retriever.

-Bomber joined the patrol team in 2019 and is now back for the 2020 winter season.
+Bomber joined the patrol team in 2019 and is now a valuable part of the squad each season.
 Learn more about Brad and Bomber's journey on the video below and keep an eye out for them at The Remarkables this winter!

 Coronet Peak is home to New Zealand’s only Night Ski